Introduction to ISRM and Slide Rules

 United States

-MONETARY DONATIONS
+MONETARY DONATIONS (GIFTS)

 All the high resolution images of slide rules in the galleries and the PDF files of scanned books, manuals and instructions have been free to download since 2003.
 The policy of ISRM is to continue this practice, without restrictions in order to provide research and educational information to the world at large.
 However, running a web site of this size with a large amount of data does take a lot of time and effort and does incurr costs in hosting in order to provide the bandwidth.
-We get over 30,000 hits per day.
 If you have enjoyed the many offerings of ISRM, and would like to contribute toward its expansion, you can send money using the Secure Paypal button on the right.
 All monetary contributions will be used to pay for the web site service, support shipping for the Slide Rule Loaner Program or obtain additional items for public displays.
 Thank you for your support and consideration!

 To contribute